Tell me what you say you want. Show me one week of your life and I will tell you if you will get it.

 4. Tell a memorable story.

 Consider how you present yourself and your profession.
 Sometimes it’s appropriate to fade into the background, and most of us are shy in some situations, but inevitably, you must be able to speak up and stand out.
 How do you introduce yourself?
-I challenge you to craft a one-sentence description of yourself and your profession that’s difficult to forget.
+I challenge you to craft a one-sentence description of yourself and your profession that isn’t easy to forget.
 When someone asks what you do, is your response predictable?
 Less than memorable?
 Tell a story, rather than delivering a list of linear facts.
 Paint a vivid, visual picture of your job, its challenges, and triumphs.
 People will remember the images you create in their minds, much more than they will your exact words.
 In Silicon Valley when asked, “Patricia, what do you do?”
 I reply, “I turn brilliant engineers like you into corporate rock stars.”
-Who which I am asked, “How do you do that?”
+When asked who I am, I said, “How do you do that?”
 A conversation leads to a relationship.

 5. Influence others.

 President Dwight D. Eisenhower said, “Leadership is the ability to decide what has to be done and then get people to want to do it.”
 How do you influence others?
 If you can communicate with confidence, you have the power to influence, persuade, and inspire; increase support for your strategy; cultivate loyalty; move your team to action; and demonstrate why your products, services, or ideas are truly valuable.
 Devote some time and energy to developing your public speaking skills.
-You might join a Toastmasters club invest in FrippVT my online learning platform or work with a professional speech coach.
+You might consider joining a Toastmasters club, investing in FrippVT, my online learning platform, or working with a professional speech coach.
 Even if you aren’t a born communicator, you can learn how to speak persuasively with confidence.

 If you avoid public speaking at the high cost of your success, why not get the help you need to speak confidently in public?

 Learn how to speak, structure a presentation, report to senior management, deliver a webinar, tell great stories, and find content in yourself that you didn’t know you had through Fripp Virtual Training.
 FrippVT is highly interactive and engaging.
-Have your own speech coach available to you 24 hours a day.
+Have your own speech coach available to you 24/7.
 Try it at FrippVT.com.

 Ms. Fripp